What is a National Park?

-The total area of Interkilla National Park is around 104 sq km.
+The total area of Inderkilla National Park is around 104 sq km.

-The Indira Gandhi Wildlife Sanctuary and National Park, situated in the Coimbatore district of Tamil Nadu.
-The Park covered an area of 117.10 Sq Km of Wildlife Sanctuary.
+The Indira Gandhi Wildlife Sanctuary and National Park is another beautiful park of Tamil Nadu.
+The Park covers an area of 958 Sq Km

 Earlier it was Anamalai Wildlife Sanctuary, which renamed in 1987 as Indira Gandhi Wildlife Sanctuary and now it is famous as Anamalai Tiger Reserve

 Best time to visit at the National Park is between December to April.